Use this in Arrangement Calculator

 When Not to Send Flowers

 Respect the family's wishes.
-If the obituary states "family flowers only," only the immediate family arranges floral tributes.
-If it says "donations in lieu of flowers" or "no flowers, please," a sympathy card is still appropriate, but flowers are not.
+If the notice says "family flowers only," only the immediate family arranges floral tributes.
+If it says "donations in lieu of flowers" or "no flowers, please," a sympathy card is still welcome, but flowers are not.

 For Jewish and most Muslim funerals, check with the family first.
-When in doubt, a sympathy card or a charitable donation in the deceased's name is always safe.
+When in doubt, a sympathy card or a charitable donation in the name of the person who has died is always safe.

 Delivery and Logistics